 Both programs lead to the same degree, the MSEE.

 No, it is not required to have a prior degree in Electrical Engineering to apply to the Professional Master's Program.
-Students with a strong academic record who hold a B.S. degree in another engineering discipline, or in mathematics, physics, applied physics, chemistry, materials science, or computer science may need a handful of prerequsite courses before beginning the PMP, however prereq requirements would be determined on a case-by-case basis, based on both academic and professional experience.
+Students with a strong academic record who hold a B.S. degree in another engineering discipline, or in mathematics, physics, applied physics, materials science, or computer science may need a handful of prerequsite courses before beginning the PMP, however prereq requirements would be determined on a case-by-case basis, based on both academic and professional experience.

 The PMP generally takes 1.5 (full-time) to 3 years (part-time) to complete.

 Yes.
 The PMP is designed both for part-time working professionals, and students interested in taking full-time courses in the evening.
 Part-time study is considered less than 10 credits per quarter, and full-time study is considered 10 credits or more per quarter.
 Note that international students on F1 visa are required to study full-time (10 or more credits per quarter).